-SEO guide to optimizing your LinkedIn profile for more connections, better leads - Search Engine Land
+LinkedIn SEO guide: Optimizing your profile for more connections, better leads

 Optimize your profile’s curb appeal

-I’m a strong proponent of squeezing every bit of juice out of a platform in order to have it work for my business.
-When it comes to LinkedIn, that means not only having it talk the talk, but look the look.
+I’m a strong proponent of squeezing every bit of juice out of a platform to have it work for my business.
+When it comes to LinkedIn, that means not only having it talk the talk but look the look.

-To optimize your profile’s “curb appeal,” you are going to focus on two features: the profile photo and the cover photo.
+To optimize your profile’s “curb appeal,” you will focus on two features: the profile photo and the cover photo.

 Profile photo

 We are all familiar with the dull, grainy headshots on LinkedIn.
-If you want to take your LinkedIn branding seriously, I say: Dare to stand out!
+If you want to take LinkedIn branding seriously, I say dare to stand out!

-You’ll want a professional, high-quality image that highlights your personality and business.
+You’ll want a professional, high-quality image highlighting your personality and business.
 Something that your potential clients will find approachable.

-- High-quality image – Clear, not pixelated
+- High-quality image – clear, not pixelated.

-- Close shot of your face
+- Close shot of your face.

-- Simple background
+- Simple background.

-- Appropriate attire
+- Appropriate attire.

 - Smile!